talentedasian/For-Politcians/README.md

 1. This project uses jdk 15 and maven as the build tool.
 2. Install a database of your choice(mine is postgresql).
 3. Populate the spring datasource properties.
+    ```
+    spring.datasource.url=jdbc:postgresql://localhost:5432/politics
+    spring.datasource.username=politics
+    spring.datasource.password=politics
+    ```
-4. Add an `Oauth2Provider` of your own and populate it in a properties file.
+5. Add an `Oauth2Provider` of your own and populate it in a properties file.
 Mine includes a local-development profile specific property for Oauth2 in my own machine.
 Not adding any Oauth2 properties would ignore all Oauth2 specific configuration in the `SecurityConfig` class which would break the app.
       ```
         spring.security.oauth2.client.registration.facebook.clientId=697702354184763
         spring.security.oauth2.client.registration.facebook.clientSecret=${OAUTH2_CLIENT_SECRET}